GuanceCloud/guance-docs/docs/en/integrations/aliyun_rocketmq5.md

 ### Install Script

-> Note: Please prepare Alibaba Cloud Access Key (AK) that meets the requirements in advance (For simplicity, you can directly grant global read-only permission `ReadOnlyAccess`)
+> Note: Please prepare Aliyun Access Key (AK) that meets the requirements in advance (For simplicity, you can directly grant global read-only permission `ReadOnlyAccess`)

-To synchronize monitoring data from Alibaba Cloud RocketMQ 5, we will install the corresponding collection script: "Observability Cloud Integration (Alibaba Cloud - RocketMQ 5.0)" (ID: `guance_aliyun_rocketmq5`).
+To synchronize monitoring data from Aliyun RocketMQ 5, we will install the corresponding collection script: "Observability Cloud Integration (Aliyun - RocketMQ 5.0)" (ID: `guance_aliyun_rocketmq5`).

-After clicking "Install", enter the corresponding parameters: Alibaba Cloud AK, Alibaba Cloud account name.
+After clicking "Install", enter the corresponding parameters: Aliyun AK, Aliyun account name.

 Click "Deploy Startup Script", and the system will automatically create a `Startup` script collection and configure the corresponding startup script.